 - (a) Location/Dispersal of Units.
-As required by the Board in compliance with section§ 83.03.1090 (Processing of Bonus Requests), below, designated units shall be reasonably dispersed throughout the project where feasible, shall contain on average the same number of bedrooms as the non-designated units in the project, and shall be compatible with the design or use of remaining units in terms of appearance, materials, and finished quality. - (b) Phasing.
-If a project is to be phased, the density bonus units shall be phased in the same proportion as the non-density bonus units, or phased in another sequence acceptable to the County. - 83.03.1090 Processing of Bonus Requests. (a) Permit Requirement.
-A request for a density bonus and other incentives and concessions shall be evaluated and decided through Conditional Use Permit approval in compliance with Chapter 85.06 (Conditional Use Permits/Minor Use Permits); provided, the decision of the Commission on a Conditional Use Permit application shall be a recommendation to the Board, and the density bonus and other incentives and concessions shall be approved or denied only by the Board. - (b) Findings for Approval.
-In addition to the findings required by Chapter 85.06 for the approval of a Conditional Use Permit, the approval of a density bonus and other incentives and concessions shall require that the review authority first make all of the following additional findings:
+As required by the Board in compliance with section 83.03.100 (Processing of Bonus Requests), designated units shall be reasonably dispersed throughout the project where feasible, shall contain on average the same number of bedrooms as the non-designated units in the project, and shall be compatible with the design or use of remaining units in terms of appearance, materials, and finished quality. - (b) Phasing.
+If a project is to be phased, the density bonus units shall be phased in the same proportion as the non-density bonus units, or phased in another sequence acceptable to the County. - 83.03.100 Processing of Bonus Requests.
+A request for a density bonus and other incentives and concessions shall be evaluated and decided through Conditional Use Permit approval in compliance with Chapter 85.06 (Conditional Use Permits/Minor Use Permits); provided, the decision of the Commission on a Conditional Use Permit application shall be a recommendation to the Board, and the density bonus and other incentives and concessions shall be approved or denied only by the Board.